MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-overview.md

 **Viva Connections is:**
 - A branded application experience in Microsoft Teams that is optimized to enable experiences for information workers and frontline workers
 - A gateway to employee experiences, with the ability for you to curate the content and tools you want to deliver through quick access to data and tasks, relevant news, communications, people, and resources
-- Built on existing capabilities in Microsoft 365 like SharePoint and Yammer
+- Built on existing capabilities in Microsoft 365 like SharePoint, Yammer, and Stream.

 ## Viva Connections mobile and desktop experiences